big-building-data/flink-aggregations/README.md

 ### Running the application (yarn)

+**IMPORTANT**: you need to build the project with the **prod Maven profile** enabled:

+    mvn package -P prod

-To run the application, you have two options:
+To run the application on yarn, you have two options:

 1. launch a new flink session and run the application(s) in the session
 2. launch the application(s) in standalone mode